hardope/click_chat/README.md

 This web app enables users to create text and picture posts also each post can be liked and unliked same with each comment.
 The comment section is multi layered as each comment can can aslo have a comment.<br>

+Each user has a username and password, and after account creation, each user can upload a profile picture and give details about themselves like their sex and bio.<br>

 ### Features
 * Instant Messaging: Refreshes Every Second
 * Multiple Users